AdaStop: adaptive statistical testing for sound comparisons of Deep RL agents: Basics on hypothesis testing

 To be fully understood, this paper requires the knowledge of some notions of statistics.
-In the hope of widening the potential audience of this paper, we provide a short recap of essential notions of statistics related to hypothesis testing.
+In the hope of widening the audience of this paper, we recall notions of statistics related to hypothesis testing that are essential to understand the \adastop test.